Ask Question

 Return to top

-Green tea has components, such as EGCG, that may fight cancer.
+Green tea has components, such as EGCG, that may fight certain types of cancer.

 Comment: Entering a study is preferred to self-medicating.
 In this way you get a reliable product at a controlled dose, and can be monitored closely for adverse affects.
 And when you participate in a study you contribute to the clinical science.